PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-18 05:30:26
+Last updated: 2024-04-18 05:30:59
-Random Quote: People say Hawkins is cursed.
-They're not way off. - Dustin Henderson
+Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark